 Looking for more Chinese inspired recipes?
 Check out my super popular recipe for Chicken Manchurian.

-So this Chicken Corn Soup is quite delicious to make and is so easy you won’t believe it.
-This creamy chicken corn soup is made in pretty much all Pakistani homes, and I’m guessing everyone has different ways of making it, as is with such popular recipes.
+So this easy Chinese Chicken Corn Soup is quite delicious to make and is so easy that you won't believe it.
+It's made in pretty much all Pakistani and Indian homes, and I'm guessing everyone has different ways of making it, as it is with such popular recipes.

 Everyone has their own touch to add to this soup, and that's what I like about these recipes because while they're all generally the same each family adds their own unique touch and taste to it.

 See those white thread like strands in the chicken corn soup?
 Those are called rivels (or rivlets) and they're a signature feature of chicken corn soup.
 They're also super easy to make!

 When the soup is completely cooked and thickened with cornstarch, we add a whisked egg and keep stirring the soup.
 The hot chicken corn soup causes the egg to cook quickly but in rivels.
 And there you have it, a delicious protein packed chicken corn soup! 🙂

 My mother has been making this Chicken Corn Soup from as long as I can remember.
 And it's one of the easiest recipes I've ever made!

 Family recipes are the best, aren't they?
 I mean I suppose it's because of all those childhood fond memories attached with the food you've grown up eating.